SecretBase/SecretBase/README.md

 # Hello There

 I am a Frontend Developer from Hong Kong.

-Love to solve daily problems that I encounter with my skill sets.
+In love with building small thing that solving day to day problems and learn new thing.

 ## Frontend Frameworks I enjoy to use: